Dartvauder/NeuroSandboxWebUI/README.md

 * LLM models can be taken from [HuggingFace](https://huggingface.co/models) or from ModelDownloader inside interface
 * StableDiffusion, vae, inpaint, embedding and lora models can be taken from [CivitAI](https://civitai.com/models) or from ModelDownloader inside interface
 * AudioCraft and AudioLDM 2 models are downloads automatically in *inputs* folder, when you select a model and press the submit button
-* TTS, Whisper, SunoBark, BLIP-2, Upscale, Depth, Videos, Cascade, Rembg, Shap-E, Demucs and Multiband diffusion models are downloads automatically in *inputs* folder when are they used
+* TTS, Whisper, SunoBark, MoonDream2, Upscale, Depth, Videos, Cascade, Rembg, Shap-E, Demucs, ZeroScope and Multiband diffusion models are downloads automatically in *inputs* folder when are they used
 * You can take voices anywhere.
 Record yours or take a recording from the Internet.
 Or just use those that are already in the project.
 The main thing is that it is pre-processed!

 ## Roadmap